Chris Powell (personal trainer)

-Christopher Powell (born March 2nd, 1978) is an American personal trainer, reality show personality, and author.
-Powell was the host of the ABC television series Extreme Weight Loss, which aired from 2011 to 2015.
+Christopher Powell (born March 2, 1978) is an American personal trainer, reality show personality, and author.
+Powell was the host of the television series Extreme Weight Loss, which aired from 2011 to 2015.

 Biography

 Powell was the host and a personal trainer on Extreme Weight Loss, a U.S. reality television series.
 The show was formerly known as Extreme Makeover: Weight Loss Edition.
 Powell has also appeared in Extreme Weight Loss DVDs and is the author of two books: Choose to Lose: The 7-Day Carb Cycle Solution and Chris Powell's Choose More Lose More for Life.
 He has appeared on the Oprah Winfrey Show, 20/20, The View, and in a one-hour documentary that aired on TLC.

 In 2008 Powell co-founded the web-based weight-loss program ReshapeTheNation.com.
 Powell also contributes to Good Morning Arizona, Good Morning America, and has a series of webisodes called "Meet the Powell Pack."
 Previously, in 2009, Powell participated in the TLC documentary 650-Pound Virgin as the trainer to David Elmore Smith, a 650 pound obese man seeking to achieve a healthy body weight.